Software

 Reference: Gann 2019

-Download SLAPI for Mac (.dmg) Download SLAPI for Windows (.zip)
+SLAPI for Mac (.dmg) Download

-SLAPI, or String Length and Pitch Interval, is a harmonic series interval player.
+SLAPI: A harmonic series interval player for Mac OS and Windows SLAPI, or String Length and Pitch Interval, is a harmonic series interval player.
 It provides students with an easy way to compare the size of pitch intervals represented as frequency ratios with their equal-tempered counterparts.
 For example if the student enters the ratio 3/2, SLAPI will calculate the frequency above A4 that corresponds with that ratio (660 Hz) and allow the student to interactively play the interval's component pitches using a sampled Karplus-Strong plucked string tone.
 The program also creates two proportional string length division diagrams for the frequency ration, and reports it the frequency ratio's decimal equivalent (1.5), size in cents (702 cents), and deviation from equal temperament (+2 cents).
 The equal-tempered counterpart's pitches (A4–E5; 440–659.255 Hz) are played used a piano sample and may be superimposed over the string tones so that beating patterns may be perceived.

 Current version: v2.0